lycge20923/Pet_Action_Recognition/README.md

 ### Obtain Information/Feature(keypoints and optical flows)

-* In this step, we would refer
+* In this step, we would refer the following two repositories to extract keypoints and optical flows of the segmented videos:

     1. [easy_ViTPose](https://github.com/JunkyByte/easy_ViTPose): extract skeleton information.